 At times you may want to make the speech audio less informative by making it weaker rather than by adding noise.
 The volume level of the sound from your loudspeakers can be controlled in one of two ways.
 The first, and simplest if available, is the volume control knob that is on most of the loudspeakers that come with personal computers.
 Adjust it until the sound of the talker's voice is at the level you desire, which should be as low as possible to force yourself to lipread.

 The second way to adjust volume is by using the computer's internal volume control.

-On Windows computers this control is found by clicking the small icon of a yellow loudspeaker located in the task bar at the bottom of the screen.
+This control is found by clicking the small loudspeaker icon located in the task bar at the bottom of your computer screen.
 Clicking that icon brings up a slider with which you can adjust audio volume.
 Put the cursor on the small rectangular button, click down on the left mouse button and drag the slider in the direction in which you wish to change the volume.
 Then release the mouse button.